Last updated July 2026

 About the Museum

-The Omaka Aviation Heritage Centre sits at the Omaka Aerodrome, the small airfield on Blenheim’s southern edge.
-The museum’s central feature is the Knights of the Sky exhibition — one of the world’s largest WWI aviation collections, on long-term loan from Sir Peter Jackson.
-Jackson is a noted WWI memorabilia collector, and his collection forms the backbone of the museum.
-The exhibition uses a mix of original aircraft, accurate replicas, and immersive set design rather than the traditional rows-of-planes museum approach.
+The Omaka Aviation Heritage Centre sits at Omaka Aerodrome, a small airfield on Blenheim’s southern edge.
+Its central feature is the Knights of the Sky exhibition, one of the world’s largest WWI aviation collections on long-term loan from Sir Peter Jackson.
+Jackson, a noted WWI memorabilia collector, has made his collection the backbone of the museum.
+The exhibition uses a mix of original aircraft, accurate replicas, and immersive set design rather than traditional static displays.

 Dangerous Skies (WWII)

-The Dangerous Skies exhibition opened in 2016 as a second major exhibition focused on stories from the Second World War.
-Like Knights of the Sky, it uses a mix of original and replica aircraft, but draws material from a wider geographic and chronological range — the WWII air war spanned multiple theatres and aircraft types, and the exhibition reflects this with themed sections rather than a strict chronological tour.
-The same cinematic display approach carries through.
+The Dangerous Skies exhibition opened in November 2016 as a second major display focused on stories from the Second World War.
+It uses a mix of original and replica aircraft drawn from a wider geographic and chronological range across multiple theatres.
+The same cinematic display approach continues, with themed sections rather than a strict chronological tour.

 What to Expect on a Visit

-Allow 1.5 to 2.5 hours for a full visit.
-The museum is laid out as a sequence of themed rooms and dioramas rather than open hangar spaces, so movement through is naturally guided.
-Photography is generally permitted (check current rules at the entrance).
-The on-site café is suitable for a light meal or coffee after visiting.
-The museum is fully accessible for wheelchairs and prams.
+Allow 1.5 to 2.5 hours for a full visit to both exhibitions.
+The museum is laid out as a sequence of themed rooms and dioramas, guiding visitors naturally through the displays.
+Photography is generally permitted, though visitors should check current rules at the entrance.
+The on-site café offers light meals or coffee, and a gift shop provides aviation-related merchandise.

 Where to Learn More

-Omaka Aviation Heritage Centre — official site — current opening hours, ticket prices, special exhibitions and event information.
-The authoritative source for visit planning.
+Omaka Aviation Heritage Centre — official site: current opening hours, ticket prices, special exhibitions and event information.

-Wikipedia — Omaka Aviation Heritage Centre — background on the museum’s establishment, collection history, the Peter Jackson loan arrangement and the Dangerous Skies addition, with cited primary sources.
+Wikipedia — Omaka Aviation Heritage Centre: background on the museum’s establishment, collection history and the Peter Jackson loan arrangement.

 Frequently Asked Questions